-5. 1 Protection of Research Participants.
-Investigators are responsible for making careful examinations of ethical acceptability in planning studies.
-To the extent that services to research participants may be compromised by participation in research, investigators seek the ethical advice of qualified professionals not directly involved in the investigation and observe safeguards to protect the rights of research participants.
+5. 2 Protection of Research Participants.

+Marriage and family therapists are responsible for making careful examinations of ethical acceptability in planning research.
+To the extent that services to research participants may be compromised by participation in research, marriage and family therapists seek the ethical advice of qualified professionals not directly involved in the investigation and observe safeguards to protect the rights of research participants.

+5. 3 Informed Consent to Research.

-5. 2 Informed Consent.
-Investigators requesting participant involvement in research inform participants of the aspects of the research that might reasonably be expected to influence willingness to participate.
-Investigators are especially sensitive to the possibility of diminished consent when participants are also receiving clinical services, or have impairments which limit understanding and/or communication, or when participants are children.
+Marriage and family therapists inform participants about the purpose of the research, expected length, and research procedures.
+They also inform participants of the aspects of the research that might reasonably be expected to influence willingness to participate such as potential risks, discomforts, or adverse effects.
+Marriage and family therapists are especially sensitive to the possibility of diminished consent when participants are also receiving clinical services, or have impairments which limit understanding and/or communication, or when participants are children.
+Marriage and family therapists inform participants about any potential research benefits, the limits of confidentiality, and whom to contact concerning questions about the research and their rights as research participants.

-5.3 Right to Decline or Withdraw Participation.
-Investigators respect each participant's freedom to decline participation in or to withdraw from a research study at any time.
+5.4 Right to Decline or Withdraw Participation.

+Marriage and family therapists respect each participant's freedom to decline participation in or to withdraw from a research study at any time.
 This obligation requires special thought and consideration when investigators or other members of the research team are in positions of authority or influence over participants.
 Marriage and family therapists, therefore, make every effort to avoid multiple relationships with research participants that could impair professional judgment or increase the risk of exploitation.
+When offering inducements for research participation, marriage and family therapists make reasonable efforts to avoid offering inappropriate or excessive inducements when such inducements are likely to coerce participation.

-5.4 Confidentiality of Research Data.
+5.5 Confidentiality of Research Data.

 Information obtained about a research participant during the course of an investigation is confidential unless there is a waiver previously obtained in writing.
 When the possibility exists that others, including family members, may obtain access to such information, this possibility, together with the plan for protecting confidentiality, is explained as part of the procedure for obtaining informed consent.
-Principle VI